waikato-datamining/image-dataset-converter/plugins/poll-dir.md

   -N LOGGER_NAME, --logger_name LOGGER_NAME
-                        The custom name to use for the logger, uses the plugin name by default (default: None) -i DIR_IN, --dir_in DIR_IN
+                        The custom name to use for the logger, uses the plugin name by default (default: None) -b BASE_READER, --base_reader BASE_READER
+                        The command-line of the reader for reading the files (default: None)
+  -i DIR_IN, --dir_in DIR_IN
                         The directory to poll; Supported placeholders: {HOME}, {CWD}, {TMP}, {INPUT_PATH}, {INPUT_NAMEEXT},